Factors to Consider when Choosing a College

 There are also many leadership opportunities in smaller schools, with greater chances for students to take on significant roles in student organizations, community service projects, and campus initiatives.
 These activities look great on your resume and can help you secure a job after graduation.

 However, the more intimate setting of a small college might not suit everyone.
-Students seeking the buzz of a large city, or the anonymity of a sprawling campus, might find the close-knit environment constraining.
-Also, while small colleges have a lot to offer, they still may lack the resources, academic programs, and extracurricular opportunities available at bigger schools.
+Students seeking the rush of a large city, or the anonymity of a sprawling campus, might find the close-knit environment constraining.
+Additionally, while small colleges have a lot to offer, they still may lack the resources, academic programs, and extracurricular opportunities available at bigger schools.

 Making the Choice That’s Right for You